 Thomas Davies Research Grant for Marine, Soil and Plant Biology

 The Thomas Davies Research Grant for Marine, Soil and Plant Biology is funded through a generous philanthropic bequest from the estate of the late Thomas Lewis Davies to the Australian Academy of Science.
-The fund offers annual science grants of up to $20,000 each to early-and mid-career researchers in the field of marine, soil and plant biology.
-Grants are GST exclusive.
+The fund offers annual science grants of up to $20,000 (GST exclusive) each to early-and mid-career researchers in the field of marine, soil and plant biology.

 For this grant early-and mid-career researchers are classified as scientists with up to 15 years post PhD experience.
 Grants are offered to successful applicants in November each year for projects to be commenced the next year.
 Funded activities are normally expected to be completed within two years from the date of award.
 Awardees can apply for project variations if their award proposals are impacted by extenuating circumstance.